teeque/imgsh/README.md

 ## Setup

-After running npm install make sure to take a look at the created config.json to set your variables and settings accordingly.
+After running npm install make sure to take a look at the config.js to set your desired settings accordingly.
+NOTE: Automatic creation is still an outstanding feature that has to be implemented.
+To get started rename the existing config_example.js into config.js to get going after installation.